 Students develop the skills needed to help physicians prepare claims for services insured under Alberta Health Insurance Plan (AHCIP).

 Upon completion, the student would have learned to:

-Students learn how to handle electronic medical records, complete with hands-on experience with the Med Access EMR and the Alberta Netcare system.
+In this course, students learn how to handle electronic medical records, appointment booking, and procedure billing in an electronic patient database.
+This includes hands-on experience with both the Med Access EMR and the Alberta Netcare system.

 This course covers the non-clinical, administrative tasks performed by Unit Clerks and Unit Coordinators in hospital nursing units.
 Working under the direction of a Nurse Manager or Unit Manager, Unit Clerks are essential in coordinating activities in the unit.
 Unit Clerks monitor patients’ medical records, assist in transcribing doctor’s orders, and participate in new patient intake.
 Professional and interpersonal skills are vital in helping medical and non-medical staff, patients and visitors.

 Over the length of this course, students will learn: